 No such authority to control rents around the country exists in federal law, so it is doubtful that such a thing could happen broadly.
-It is of course true that the CDC in 2020 imposed a rental moratorium on evictions.
+It is, of course, true that the Centers for Disease Control and Prevention in 2020 imposed a rental moratorium on evictions.
 The Supreme Court, however, declared that rule to be unconstitutional.
 It’s likely that any such similar attempt would meet the same fate.

-Every first-year economics studied sees a graph that makes the point.
+Every first-year economics student sees a graph that makes the point.

 Federal policy has already made ownership impossible for most people.
 The absolute last thing we need is for the same thing to happen to rental units.

-You might protest: But inflation is not running above 5 percent, is it?
+You might protest: But inflation isn’t running above 5 percent, is it?
 Sadly, we just do not know.
 It might be that.
 It might be lower, it might be higher.
-Very likely it is far higher.
+Very likely, it is far higher.

 In any case, the overall inflation rate may or may not pertain to any existing sector.
 Some sectors might have delayed increases with more on the way.
-In any case it is never to the advantage of thriving enterprise to restrict the prices one can charge.
+It is never to the advantage of thriving enterprise to restrict the prices that one can charge.

 Higher rents are always regrettable, as with higher anything.
 But this is absolutely not the fault of any landlord.
 It is the fault of dollar depreciation in general.
 Rent control does nothing but promote capital depreciation and shortages.